 Notwithstanding any other provision in this Agreement to the contrary:

-Peoples has the sole right not to offer or commence service or to discontinue any interruptible service in accordance with the GT&C, when, in Peoples’ reasonable judgment, any impairment of its firm services, including its ability to use storage to support firm services and gas purchases for firm services, would result or would be likely to result from the provision of the interruptible service; and
+Peoples has the sole right not to offer or commence service or to discontinue any interruptible service in accordance with the GT&C, when, in Peoples’ sole discretion , any impairment of its firm services, including its ability to use storage to support firm services and gas purchases for firm services, would result or would be likely to result from the provision of the interruptible service; and

-MEH shall use its best efforts to perform all of its obligations hereunder in accordance with this Agreement, the Operating Statement (including the GT&C), and any Law or Judgment known to MEH.
+MEH shall perform all of its obligations hereunder in accordance with this Agreement, the Operating Statement (including the GT&C), and any Laws or Judgments.

+2.10 Peoples shall bear the risk of loss associated with any uncollected accounts receivable for those Hub Shippers whose credit is checked or reviewed by Peoples.
+MEH shall bear the risk of loss associated with any uncollected accounts receivable for those Hub Shippers whose credit is not checked or reviewed by Peoples and in the event any such accounts receivable remain unpaid for more than thirty (30)__ days after the payment date, then Peoples may offset such sums owed against monies payable to MEH pursuant to this Agreement.
+If such unpaid amounts are subsequently collected, then MEH shall be entitled to retain the proceeds from such collections including any interest payable by the Hub Shipper pursuant to the GT&C. Peoples shall execute any instruments reasonably necessary to permit MEH to carry out the intent of the immediately preceding sentence.

 ARTICLE III